galasa-dev/cli/docs/generated/galasactl_runs_download.md

 ## galasactl runs download

-Download the artifacts of a test runname which ran.
+Download the artifacts of a test run which ran.

 ### Synopsis

-Download the artifacts of a test runname which ran and storing them in the current working directory
+Download the artifacts of a test run which ran and store them in a directory within the current working directory

 ```
 galasactl runs download [flags]